poe2scout/poe2scout/README.md

     pyenv install 3.12.3
     pyenv local 3.12.3

+    #Make sure to check that pyenv has actually updated the version of python.
+    python --version

-    # Create and activate a virtual environment
+    # Create and activate a virtual environment.
+If python does work try python3.
     python -m venv .venv
     # On macOS/Linux:
     source .venv/bin/activate
     # On Windows: